April 23rd is National Cherry Cheesecake Day.

 Libum to be made as follows: 2 pounds cheese well crushed in a mortar; when it is well crushed, add in 1 pound bread-wheat flour or, if you want it to be lighter, just 1/2 a pound, to be mixed with the cheese.
 Add one egg and mix all together well.
 Make a loaf of this, with the leaves under it, and cook slowly in a hot fire under a brick.

-Although sugar arrived in Europe around 1100, it was very expensive and not widely used except by the wealthy, who used it both to sweeten foods and as a medicine.
+12th Century: Sugar arrived in Europe from the Far East around 1100 C.E.
+It was very expensive and not widely used except by the wealthy, who used it both to sweeten foods and as a medicine.

-In the 16th century, the price of sugar, though still high, was affordable by the middle class.
-A mid-16th century recipe from a British cookbook shows that the Tudors liked their cheesecake sweet:
+16th Century: In the 16th century, the price of sugar, though still high, was affordable by the middle class.
+A mid-16th-century recipe from a British cookbook shows that the Tudors liked their cheesecake sweet:

 To make a tarte of Chese – Take harde Chese and cutte it in slyces,and pare it, than laye it in fayre water, or in swete mylke, the space of three houres, then take it up and breake it in a morter tyll it be small, than drawe it up thorowe a strainer with the yolkes of syxe egges, and season it wyth suger and swete butter, and so bake it.

-The history of modern cheesecake begins in 1872, when a dairyman named William Lawrence invented modern cream cheese in Chester, New York.
+The history of modern cheesecake began in 1872 when a dairyman named William Lawrence invented modern cream cheese in Chester, New York.
 It was a happy accident: Chester was trying to make Neufchâtel cheese*, a soft French cheese.

-With bricks of cheese wrapped in foil, Lawrence’s Empire Company began to distribute cream cheese in 1880.
+Wrapping bricks of cheese in foil, Lawrence’s Empire Company began to distribute cream cheese in 1880.
 He called the product Philadelphia Brand Cream Cheese.
 At the time, Philadelphia was known for its fine cuisine; “Philadelphia” implied “gourmet.”

 In 1903, the Phoenix Cheese Company of New York bought the Empire Company and Philadelphia Brand Cream Cheese.
 In 1928, the Kraft Cheese Company bought the brand, which it owns to this day.

-Home economists at Kraft developed new ways to use the cream cheese, which were printed on the carton.
+Home economists at Kraft developed new ways to use the cream cheese, and recipes were printed on the cartons.
 Cheesecake, along with dips, spreads, fudge, and other recipes that became staples, entered the American culinary repertoire.